itscodenation/curriculum-15-16/units/2-HTML1/README.md

 **CPP.L2-03 & CPP.L3A-01: HTML pages**
 * Student can employ HTML body / head tags
-* Student can create sections and groups in HTML and can style accordingly using CSS.
+* Student can create sections and groups in HTML.
 * Student can identify and explain the separation of structure and style in the creation of web pages.

 **CPP.L2-03 & CPP.L3A-01: Page Content**
-* Student can use appropriate tags to display text, images, titles, tables and links on a webpage.
+* Student can use appropriate tags to display text, titles, tables and lists on a webpage.
 * Student can use the nesting structure of web pages to group elements and control page flow.

 **CPP.L2-03 & CPP.L3A-01: Wire Framing**